LandiMi2/GenomeAssembly-workshop-IITA-2025/04_YAHS.md

 ## Scaffolding tutorial

-We now have a draft assembly that we will now scaffold using the OmniC read.
-First, we will map the OmniC read to the reference genome, then scaffold the genome using [YAHS](https://github.com/c-zhou/yahs) “yet another Hi-C scaffolding tool”
+We now have a draft assembly that we will now scaffold using the OmniC reads.
+First, we will map the OmniC reads to the reference genome, then scaffold the genome using [YAHS](https://github.com/c-zhou/yahs) “yet another Hi-C scaffolding tool”

 Before mapping the OmniC reads follow [QC tutorial](https://github.com/LandiMi2/GenomeAssemblyTut/blob/main/01_QC.md) - check for the quality and trim the reads based on the QC report